Jupinder14/python-behave/README.md

-# Automated e2e tests using Python and Behave
+# Automated e2e tests using Selenium with Python and Behave

 This project contains automated tests for carbohydrate calculator using python-behave This is the link to application: https://www.calculator.net/carbohydrate-calculator.html